 - Display your education with concise specifics.
 Clearly spell out the details of your education in chronological order.
 Include where you attended college and medical school and the degrees that were earned.
 Use the MM/DD/YY format to define the years spent in pursuit of your education.
 This date format is the most commonly used style in CV writing.

-- Expedite the credentialing process by using the MM/DD/YY format since it is also the preferred format for the Credentialing team.
-That’s because it gives them exactly what they need to more accurately and efficiently auto fill/populate paperwork that moves you through the credentialing and vetting process without delays due to information gaps.
+- Expedite the credentialing process by using the MM/DD/YY format.
+It is the preferred format for the Credentialing team because it gives them exactly what they need to auto fill/populate paperwork.

 Work History, Bonus Elements and More